eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 	+ \<set> outgoing_edges and \<set> incoming_edges avoids multigraphs with the set container.
 This is implies that there are no parallel edges between *u* and *v*.

 		Enable implementation of hypergraphs, where an edge can connect any number of nodes.

+		Specifically, for directed graphs representing logic circuits, a directed hyperedge must have only one source node, and have at least one destination node.
+The number of destination nodes for a directed hyperedge must be a finite number.
+Directed hyperedges with multiple source edges are not allowed.

 			position in *V*.
 + Functions
 	+ set\<edge> get_incident_edges()